 You can filter the data by type, that is paths, road signs, hazard warnings, and other path events.

-HERE Map Content is a catalog within the HERE OLP Data Service.
-It integrates highly accurate map data (including topology nodes and segments, assorted attributes, administrative data, and so on) from various sources.
+HERE Map Content is a Data API catalog that integrates highly accurate map data (including topology nodes and segments, assorted attributes, administrative data, and so on) from various sources.
 For more information, see HERE Map Content Specification.

-The Data Inspector Library can render HERE Map Content data out of the box from the OLP using the
+The Data Inspector Library can render HERE Map Content data out of the box from the platform using the